zalo/Symplex/README.md

 # Symplex

-A Symbolic CAS that operates directly on code.
+A Symbolic CAS that operates directly on Javascript and Python code.

 ## Features